armandstrickernlp/armandstrickernlp.github.io/_pages/about.md

 **Topics of Interest**:
 - Moving towards more user-focused TODs.
 - Incorporating additional grounding into TOD modeling.
 This includes user emotions, user backstories, preferences extracted from previous conversations, or world knowledge that extends beyond the ontology and database.
+- Simulating more conversational and challenging TOD flows with LLMs to improve and evaluate system resilience.